TCGV/blog/_posts/2020-05-17-sandboxing-frontend-apps-with-docker.md

 * The reviewer (myself!) shall be able to spin up the front-end app with a single command
 * The system shall provide access to app compilation/runtime errors in case of failure
 * The system shall isolate the untrusted front-end app execution for security reasons
-* The system shall support different front-end development environments transparently
+* The system shall support different front-end development environments/configurations

 Implementation
 ============